oc-andrey-zaharov/OpenCorporates-DeepWiki/README.md

 4. **Cancel** – exit without changes

 Use `--force` to skip all prompts and overwrite the latest version in CI or scripted workflows.

+### Structured Output Schemas

+DeepWiki now instructs models to respond with compact JSON matching the Pydantic schemas in `src/deepwiki_cli/domain/schemas.py`.
+The three primary contracts are:

+- `WikiStructureSchema` – Drives structure generation (page lists, importance, relevant files, and diagram hints).
+- `WikiPageSchema` – Powers page generation with `metadata` (summaries, keywords, referenced files, diagram types) plus the Markdown `content`.
+- `RAGContextSchema` – Wraps retrieval results (query, documents, conversation history, markdown instructions) so providers can consume a single JSON payload.

+All prompts embed the schema definition and example output, and all providers that support JSON mode/function calling (OpenAI, Bedrock, OpenRouter, etc.) are invoked via their structured APIs with fallback streaming/parsing for legacy models.
+Editable workspaces and exports persist the structured metadata so downstream tooling can surface summaries, keywords, and file provenance.

 #### List Cached Wikis